fpv-wtf/msp-osd/README.md

 # DisplayPort OSD Framebuffer

-This takes Betaflight MSP DisplayPort (so-called "canvas" although this is a misnomer as there is another Betaflight "canvas" mode for Pixel OSDs) messages through UDP and renders them to a framebuffer.
+This takes Betaflight MSP DisplayPort (so-called "canvas" although this is a misnomer as there is another Betaflight "canvas" mode for Pixel OSDs) messages through UDP and renders them to a framebuffer overlaid under the DJI `dji_glasses` menu system.

 A custom `font.bin` package may be placed on the root of the goggles SD card, at which point it will override the font in `/blackbox/font.bin`.

-SFML (PC/Mac development) and DJI Goggles viewports are available, as well as a *mux* which creates a *pty* and provides filtered MSP access, and reroutes DisplayPort messages to UDP.
+SFML (PC/Mac development) and DJI Goggles viewports are available, as well as a *mux* for the Air Unit / Vista, which creates a *pty* and provides filtered MSP access, and reroutes DisplayPort messages to UDP.

 # Setup and Installation